-NHS Pelvic Health Physio: "It feels like I've found the missing key", Miriam Evans
+NHS Pelvic Health Physio Miriam Evans: "It feels like I've found the missing key"

 I did the online course with Alice as I live in Wales.
-It was easy to follow and she video-called to check my technique.
+It was easy to follow and we had video consultations to check my technique.

 Discovering Hypopressives feels like I've found the missing key.
 It seems to address all the above at the same time.